oracle/oraclesolaris-contrib/Working with the Command Line Interface/README.md

-## Working with the command line Interface
+## Working with the Command Line Interface

 Before we jump on to creating and sharing custom sheets with the Oracle Solaris Analytics dashboard, we would like to discuss a few basics of managing Oracle Solaris with the command line.